Employee Resource Groups: Examples & Best Practices

 Benefits of Employee Resource Groups

-ERGs provide valuable resources for employees, but they offer clear advantages for employers as well.
 When employees can turn to an employee resource group for a strong community and meaningful relationships at work, the freedom to be themselves and trusted help when they need it, the results for companies include:

-• Improved employee engagement and job satisfaction
+• Improved employee retention and job satisfaction

 • Increased productivity and innovation

-• Enhanced recruitment and retention efforts
+• Enhanced recruitment efforts

-• Strengthened company culture
+• Strengthened DEI and company culture

 Employee Resource Group Best Practices